UnifyProject/RFC/raw/rfc-3.md

       </switch>
     </suns>

-The switch type defines the implementation of the switch.
-Switch types are still to be defined.
+The type defines the implementation of the switch, and are defined by the server configuration.
+We do not at this stage standardize switch types.
 If the client attempts to create a switch with an unknown type, the server responds with "400 Bad Request".
+If the client specifies no type, the server shall use a suitable default type.

 ### Ports

 Ports follow these rules:

-* A port is a network traffic management resource, and can be virtual or physical.
-* The server MAY implement a set of configured public portes.
-* Clients MAY create private portes for their own use.
-* To create a new port the client POSTs a port document to the parent node URI.
+* To be defined.

 SUNS allows these methods on a port URI:

 * GET - retrieves the port representation.
 * PUT - updates the port.
-The port name and type cannot be modified.
-* POST - creates a new port in the port.
 * DELETE - deletes the port.

 The XML specification for a new port has this format: